BDI-pathogens/OpenABM-Covid19/documentation/covid19.md

 <p><img src="eqn_transmission_rate.png" height="80"></p>

 where *t* is the time since infection; *s<sub>i</sub>* indicates the infector's symptom status (asymtomatic, mild, moderate/severe); *a<sub>s</sub>* is the age of the susceptible; *n* is the type of network where the interaction occurred; *I<sub>a<sub>s</sub></sub>* is the mean number of daily interactions for somebody of the age of the susceptible; *f<sub>&#915;</sub>(u; &#956;,&#963;<sup>2</sup>)* is the probability density function of a gamma distribution; *&#956;<sub>i</sub>* and *&#963;<sub>i</sub>* are the mean and width of the infectiousness curve; *R* scales the overall infection rate (under some simplifying assumptions it is mean number of people infected by each moderately/severely symptomatic individual); *S<sub>a<sub>s</sub></sub>* is the scale-factor for the age of the susceptible; *A<sub>s<sub>i</sub></sub>* is the scale-factor for the infector being asymptomatic; *B<sub>n</sub>* is the scale-factor for the network on which the interaction occurred.
-Table **Infectious Parameters** contains the values of the parameters used in simulations.
+Table [Infection parameters](./parameters/infection_parameters.md) contains the values of the parameters used in simulations.
 The rate of virus transmission is converted to a probability of transmission

 <p><img src="eqn_prob.png"  height="40"></p>